rohanchn/template/README.md

 # template_sample

 attempt at removing horizontal line at the top of the page using template matching. this border was confusing the line segmentation in kraken, and I thought removing it might improve accuracy.
-The code was adapted from different tutorials online, especially from pyimagesearch. template matching is applied with a mask containing coordinates of the region (top of the page) where I wanted to match the template.
+The code was adapted from different tutorials online, especially pyimagesearch. template matching is applied with a mask containing coordinates of the region (top of the page) where I wanted to match the template.

 set_1 directory contains three sub-directory.